oopsmonk/documentation/iot/0.1/sbc/introduction/get-started.md

 When choosing an SBC, you should consider its features and decide whether it will meet your needs.

-For example, if you plan to use your SBC to run an IRI node, you need at least 4 GB of RAM.

 Wikipedia have a [list of different SBCs](https://en.wikipedia.org/wiki/Comparison_of_single-board_computers) and a comparison of their features.

 :::info: